HTMLMonger/Bored-Api-Project/README.md

 # Bored-Api-Project
-Use the bored api to suggest experiences depending on certain criteria
+Use the bored api to suggest experiences and give the price and number of participants that activity would take to complete